PavanRangani/docs/docs/prd/philanthropy/overview.md

 Its not applicable for the Grants given by Foundation.

-For `Cash`, disable field.
+For `Cash`, It should be disable field.
 It value will be same as the `Tax Deductible Amount`.

 #### Letter of Acknowledgement